coop-blake/Coopilot/README.md

 _It also copies the repository to the main container and builds the minified interface files_
 ### Run:
-Start up the Balek containers in the background
+Start up the Coopilot containers in the background

     docker-compose -f ./builds/coopilot/docker-compose.yml up -d _This starts up the Mongo, SQL, and Node.js containers and runs the Server instance using the source files copied to the container Volume durring the build process_